 But B-complex vitamins also have a supportive and regenerative effect.
 One study followed seniors over the course of two years.
-The researchers discovered that taking a B-complex supplement slowed cognitive decline and even helped to reduce the pre-existing atrophy of neurons in the parts of the brain responsible for memory and learning.
+The researchers discovered that taking a B-complex supplement slowed cognitive decline and even helped to reduce the pre-existing atrophy of neurones in the parts of the brain responsible for memory and learning.

 While everyone can benefit from taking a B-complex supplement for memory, people who follow a vegetarian or vegan diet may want to especially pay attention to vitamin B12.
 This B vitamin is only found in animal-based products, and nearly nine out of ten vegans are deficient in B12.

 Researchers found that low B12 levels are associated with worse memory performance.
 This may be one reason people who eat a plant-based diet occasionally complain about vegan brain fog.